ceres-solver/ceres-solver/docs/source/building.rst

 On Windows, we support building with Visual Studio 2010 or newer.
-Note that the Windows port is less featureful and less tested than the Linux or Mac OS X versions due to the unavaliability of SuiteSparse and ``CXSparse``.
+Note that the Windows port is less featureful and less tested than the Linux or Mac OS X versions due to the unavailability of SuiteSparse and ``CXSparse``.
 Building is also more involved since there is no automated way to install the dependencies.